top of page

 Airway Lung-Organoids

-We use feeder-free airway epithelial organoid cultures to study interactions of the airway epithelium with Mycobacterium tuberculosis, radiation biology and regeneration & repair.
+We use feeder-free airway epithelial organoid cultures to study interactions of the airway epithelium with endothelial cells, studying effects of radiation and for studies on regeneration & repair.

 Organoids